mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

 pip install rdflib
 ~~~~~~~~

-If I depend on a library, regardless of the programming language, I like to keep an up to date copy of th source code ready at hand.
+If I depend on a library, regardless of the programming language, I like to keep an up-to-date copy of the source code ready at hand.
 There is sometimes no substitute for having library code available to read.

 In the next chapter we will use natural language processing to extract structured information from raw text and automatically generate RDF data.